web2py/py4web/docs/chapter-06.rst

 PY4WEB fixtures provide a mechanism to specify what an action needs so that py4web can accomplish the required tasks (and skip non required ones) in the most efficient manner.
 Fixtures make the code efficient and reduce the need for boilerplate code.
+Think of fixtures as per action (as opposed to per app) middleware.

 PY4WEB fixtures are similar to WSGI middleware and BottlePy plugin except that they apply to individual actions, not to all of them, and